ds-horizon/react-native-impression-tracker/README.md

-# react-native-impression-tracker
+# 📊 react-native-impression-tracker

-A lightweight, customizable React Native library for tracking **view-based impressions** and **ad interactions** within scrollable views.
+A **lightweight, flexible React Native library** for tracking **view-based impressions** and **user interactions** across all types of layouts — including scrollable views, static screens, tabs, carousels, and deeply nested subcomponents.

 ---